marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 =====================================

-So far we have created programs that just do something simple and then terminates by themself.
+So far we have created programs that just do something simple and then terminates by themselves.
 But most programs you know from real life are created to interact with the user in some way.
 So, let us ask the user a series of questions.
 We can do this with the command :math:`\verb+raw_input+`.
 Here is an example: